SimonVerhoeven/archunit-demo/README.md

 ````

 Where a negative value means full resolution, and 0 disables automatic resolution.
-Keep in mind that these should set to a reasonable default, as the depth can have a performance impact in bigger projects.
+Keep in mind that these should be set to a reasonable default, as the depth can have a performance impact in bigger projects.

 ***